-Provider Requirements:

-- HPCG benchmark providers (hpcg single and hpcg cluster):

-- Intel® MPI Library - Intel® Math Kernel Library (Intel® MKL)

-Extension Requirements: - For MPI-based collect (mpi.so): - Implementation of MPI (Intel® MPI Library is recommended) Note: While the full SDK versions of these components fulfill the requirement, only the runtime library is required.
-4. WHERE TO FIND THE RELEASE Intel® Cluster Checker can be installed with Intel® oneAPI HPC Toolkit.
-See the Installation section of the User Guide or the Installation documentation for the Intel® oneAPI HPC Toolkit for more information.
-5. INSTALLATION NOTES The default Intel® Cluster Checker install path is: /opt/intel/oneapi/clck/2021.7.1 Notes: - Intel® Cluster Checker needs to be installed on all nodes.
+\\\\\ 3.3.
+ADDITIONAL REQUIREMENTS \\\\\ Provider Requirements: - HPCG benchmark providers (hpcg single and hpcg cluster): - Intel® MPI Library - Intel® Math Kernel Library (Intel® MKL) Extension Requirements: - For MPI-based collect (mpi.so): - Implementation of MPI (Intel® MPI Library is recommended) Note: While the full SDK versions of these components fulfill the requirement, only the runtime library is required.
+4. WHERE TO FIND THE RELEASE \\\\\ Intel® Cluster Checker can be installed with Intel® oneAPI HPC Toolkit.
+See the Installation section of the User Guide or the Installation documentation for the Intel® oneAPI HPC Toolkit for more information. \\\\\ 5.
+INSTALLATION NOTES \\\\\ The default Intel® Cluster Checker install path is: /opt/intel/oneapi/clck/2021.7.3 Notes:

+- Intel® Cluster Checker needs to be installed on all nodes.
 This can either be accomplished either by installing into a shared directory or by installing a local copy on each node. - To install a local copy on each node, repeat the package installation for each node.

+6. DOCUMENTATION

-6. DOCUMENTATION This release of Intel® Cluster Checker includes the following documentation: The Getting Started Guide walks through using Intel® Cluster Checker for the first time.
+This release of Intel® Cluster Checker includes the following documentation:

+The Getting Started Guide walks through using ${\tt Intel} \circledast$ Cluster Checker for the first time.

 The Intel® Cluster Checker User's Guide contains information on how to use, configure, and extend Intel® Cluster Checker.
-The User's Guide describes the basic usage models, contains information about specific configuration options, explains how to embed Intel® Cluster Checker functionality into how to modify existing checks.
+The User's Guide describes the basic usage models, contains information about specific configuration options, explains how to embed Intel® Cluster Checker functionality into other applications, shows how to add new checks to the tool, and demonstrates how to modify existing checks.